mtconnect/mtconnect-agent/README.md

     3 passing (95ms)

-ESLint
+Code Climate
 ------

-The Airbnb JavaScript style guide is used as a reference.
-The eslint linting tool can be run on the source code for validation.
-For
+The [Airbnb JavaScript](https://github.com/airbnb/javascript) style guide is used as a reference.
-example:

-    $ `npm bin`/eslint.js src/adapter.js

-JSHint
+Lint
 ------

-The JavaScript code quality tool JSHint can be executed using the following command:

-    $ npm run jshint
+Use [standard](https://github.com/feross/standard) for linting `npm install -g standard`

+To lint do `standard src/**/*.js src/*js`

+To auto format files use `standard --fix src/filename.js`

 Error and Exception Handling
 ----------------------------